404rq/GTW-RPG/CONTRIBUTING.md

 https://forum.404rq.com/bug-reports/

+## Language support
+Each resource should now have a language file, one for the server and one for the client _(s_lang.lua and c_lang.lua)_.
+Within this files there's simply one big multidimensional table containing all text outputs translated into multiple languages, there's also a resource global definition at the top defining the resource language locally and if possible globally by GTWcore.
+See GTWantispam for a live example of how languages should be implemented.

 ## Pull request
 This is the method used by non official developers allowing anyone who want to contribute to GTW-RPG, the process is described in below list and used to preview changes before they are added into the official game mode.
 Here's